ros2/design/articles/115_topic_and_service_name_mapping.md

 However, this is just delaying the issue.
 For the substitutions to be useful, then all implementations that process topic and service names need to support them.

-This compromise was made so that when more work is done on substitutions, it would hopefully not require changes to the name syntax, but instead revolve around what substitutions to support and whether or not they are optional to support.
+This compromise was made so that when more work is done on substitutions, it would hopefully not require changes to the name syntax, but instead revolve around what substitutions to support and whether or not that support is optional.

 ### Alternative ROS to DDS Mapping